Your browser does not support iframes.

 Signature - The size of the signature of the candidate should be between 4 KB to 30 KB.
 The dimensions should be 3.5 cm x 1.5 cm and in JPEG/JPG format.

-Step 4 - Payment of Fee - The required fee has to be paid by the candidates.
+Step 4 - Payment of Fee - The required application fee of JEE Main 2020 has to be paid by the candidates.
 Payment is online only through SBI MOPS, ICICI, HDFC, Syndicate Bank payment gateways as well as Paytm services..